Urban flooding slowly becomes a priority issue for Switzerland

 In China, 70 rapidly growing citiesExternal link have also adopted the “sponge city” concept to manage water flow and reduce the risk of flooding.

-Prioritising urban planning
+Prioritising urban planning as flood management solution

 The “growing pains” of Swiss cities and settlements also exacerbate the risk of urban flooding.
 Construction must keep pace with population growth and urbanisation.
 According to the World BankExternal link, Switzerland’s urban population nearly doubled between 1960 and 2022.
-Currently, almost three-quarters of the Swiss populationExternal link live in urban areas, and around 80% of the country’s economic activity is concentrated there.
+Currently, almost three-quarters of the Swiss populationExternal link lives in urban areas, and around 80% of the country’s economic activity is concentrated there.

-Based on what he has observed in Melchnau, Eicher says that the increase in impervious surfaces reduces infiltration.
-“With concrete and asphalt covering areas that were once given over to grass and soil, the water from heavy rains has nowhere to go, resulting in flooding,” he says.
-“Intensified agriculture, increased mechanization and heavier machinery are compacting soils and reducing the important `sponge` effect of the so-called pervious surfaces.
-The result is more, earlier and faster runoff from surfaces that are supposed to retain most of the rainfall.”
+Based on what he has seen in Melchnau, Eicher says that more concrete and asphalt reduce water infiltration.
+“With concrete and asphalt covering areas that used to be grass and soil, heavy rainwater has nowhere to go, causing flooding,” he says.
+“Intensified agriculture, increased mechanization, and heavier machinery compact soils and reduce the important sponge

 More